-To configure a replica server, first configure a machine identical to the master server, then install the SDP on it to match the master server installation.
+To configure a replica server, first configure a machine identically to the master server (at least as regards the link structure such as /p4, /p4/common/bin and /p4/instance/, then install the SDP on it to match the master server installation.
 Once the machine and SDP install is in place, you need to configure the master server for replication.